Vitesco Technologies

 Vitesco Technologies Group AG (known until autumn 2019 as Continental Powertrain), headquartered in Regensburg, is a German automotive supplier for drivetrain and powertrain technologies.
 Vitesco Technologies was a business area of Continental AG until it became independent in September 2021.
-The company develops devices for electric drive as well as internal combustion engines.
+The company develops devices for electric vehicles as well as internal combustion engines.

 History

-On January 1, 2019, Continental Powertrain was carved out from the Continental AG.
+On 1 January 2019, Continental Powertrain was carved out from the Continental AG.
 The brand name was changed from Continental Powertrain to Vitesco Technologies.
-The new name was officially introduced on October 1, 2019.
+The new name was introduced on 1 October 2019.

+In 2019, the company introduced a 48-volt-high-power drive with an output of 30 kW.

-On September 16, 2021, Vitesco Technologies became independent from Continental and was listed on the Frankfurt Stock Exchange.
+On 16 September 2021, Vitesco Technologies became independent from Continental and was listed on the Frankfurt Stock Exchange.

+On 1 October 2024, Vitesco Technologies merged with Schaeffler Group.

-Company Structure
+Company structure

 Vitesco Technologies was founded to act as a more independent and entrepreneurially flexible company.
 Andreas Wolf had headed Continental's Powertrain division since 2018 and became CEO of Vitesco Technologies after the demerger.

-Vitesco Technologies has three business units which act economically independent:
+Vitesco Technologies has two divisions which act economically independent: